Hudson Valley Shakespeare Festival’s New Home Will Be Eco-Chic

 hudson valley shakespeare festival's new home

-Views from the Hudson Valley Shakespeare Festival’s new home / Photo by Amy Brown
+Views from the Hudson Valley Shakespeare Festival’s home / Photo by Amy Brown

-For Hudson Valley Shakespeare Festival, which recently received a $10 million grant from the New York State Council on the Arts (NYSCA) as part of the organization’s Capital Improvement Grants for Arts and Culture, its new location near The Garrison and Valley Restaurant is a boon for both organizations.
+For Hudson Valley Shakespeare Festival, which received a $10 million grant from the New York State Council on the Arts (NYSCA) as part of the organization’s Capital Improvement Grants for Arts and Culture in 2023, its location near The Garrison and Valley Restaurant is a boon for both organizations.
 With dining and overnight accommodations nearby, HVSF visitors have all they need for a picture-perfect weekend at their fingertips.
-For show-goers who visited the theater over the past two summers, the expanded concession stand is a major highlight, as is the proximity to the Valley Restaurant for cocktails and dining.
 What’s more, depending on how far HVSF chooses to extend its season in the future (a permanent venue means there’s potential for year-round programming, after all), its move could lead to a significant boost for surrounding Hudson Valley businesses beyond just the summer season.

 Our Digital Partners